-This easy Pizza Monkey Bread is stuffed with pepperoni, mozzarella cheese, and garlic – all baked in a Bundt pan.
+This easy Pizza Monkey Bread is a stuffed bundt pan with pepperoni, mozzarella cheese, and garlic.
 If you love pizza, you’ll love this pull-apart pizza made with refrigerated biscuits.

 Pizza Monkey Bread

 Tired of ordinary pepperoni pizza?
 Never, right?
 Well, this Pizza Monkey Bread is a fun take on everyone’s favourite!

 This recipe is just because change is good, and we can have a lot of fun with pizza.

 With this recipe an all-time favourite can be easily transformed into an appetizer or for taking to a potluck.

 Easy Monkey Bread is just that – super simple to make.

 It’s pizza bread made with pre-made cans of refrigerator biscuits.
 So there’s no need to make homemade pizza dough (though you could if you want).